December 03, 2009

-In 1911, journalist and cowboy-style poet Arthur Chapman (1873-1935) wrote a regular column for the Denver Republican newspaper called “Center Shots.”
+On an early December night in 1911, journalist Arthur Chapman was trying to come up with a topic for his regular column in the Denver Republican newspaper, called “Center Shots.”

-He started typing.
-In a matter of minutes, he wrote a poem he titled “Out Where the West Begins.”
+He titled it “Out Where the West Begins.”

-On December 3, 1911, this now famous piece of Western verse was published for the first time in the Denver Republican.
+On December 3, 1911 the poem was published for the first time in Chapman’s column in the Denver Republican.
+It was soon reprinted in other newspapers across the country.

 “Out where the handclasp’s a little stronger,